 The government has also offered a package of regulations to encourage the private sector to take a major role in economic activity.
-A new law has been issued that for the first time allows private investors to invest in the renewable energy sector, through obligating the government to purchase energy produced by this sector at competitive prices.
-Egypt has signed a host of LNG import deals in 2015 and has allowed the private sector to import gas to further boost supplies, which is used to power Egyptian homes and factories.
-A further law is due to be issued soon that will pave the way for privatization of the country's electricity sector, allowing private companies to transmit and sell electricity directly to consumers.
-The Micro Finance law is also due to come into force to regulate Micro-Finance funding by non-bank institutions, including companies and NGOs.
-The law will outline clear rules to manage risk and protect participants.
+A law has been issued allowing for the first time private investors to invest in the renewable energy sector, through obligating the government to purchase energy produced by this sector at competitive prices.
+The government has also allowed the private sector to import gas to further boost supplies, which is used to power Egyptian homes and factories.